Best Side Hustles for 2023

 Writing books and getting them published has never been easier.
 While I prefer short books (100-ish pages), you can write a novel and publish it as an ebook on Kindle, as well as get it printed via Amazon KDP.

-I use Canva (that's my affiliate link) to create my KDP books.
-One of my first books, published under a pen name, is terrible but still sells.
-One of these days, I'll go in and update it.
+I use Canva to create my KDP books.
+One of my first books, published under a pen name, is terrible but it sold!

 I'll write more about Kindle Publishing and Amazon KDP in the coming months!
 It's a great way to make a truly passive income.